 Field education is an intense agency-based experience.
 It places considerable responsibility on social work students to perform in a professional capacity under supervision.
 Students must possess personal attributes that will enable them to work in a mature, responsible, and constructive manner with agency staff and clients.

 Additionally, students will need to have enough personal strength to withstand the stress that comes from intervening in problem situations.
 Accordingly, some students may be asked to reconsider their choice of major, if they appear ill-suited for field education.

-In order to be eligible for field studies, students must successfully complete all social work academic prerequisites, while maintaining a minimum GPA of 2.0 in the major and an overall cumulative GPA of 2.0.
+In order to be eligible for field education, students must successfully complete all social work program academic prerequisites (CWP 101, CWP 102, BIO 101, PSYCH [any], and SOC [any])and maintain both an overall and major cumulative of 2.5.

 Additionally, they must have completed the following social work courses BEFORE registering for the first semester of field practicum (SWK 493): SWK 220, SWK 307, SWK 308, SWK 317, SWK 301, SWK 320, SWK 422, SWK 423, and SWK 424.
 For the second semester of field practicum (SWK 494), they must have completed SWK 220, SWK 307, SWK 308, SWK 317, SWK 301, SWK 320, SWK 422, SWK 423, SWK 424, SWK 419, SWK 496, and SWK 493.

 The practicum experience is viewed as the culmination of the professional education of the BSW.
 That is, considerable effort has been made to integrate the practicum with the total curriculum rather than perceiving the field experience as a component separate from the didactic courses.
 In the design of the practicum, major emphasis has been given to initiating the student into the role of beginning- level generalist practitioner while advancing his or her professional training.